Illinois Compiled Statutes

 smoking herbs are sold or offered for sale shall post in a conspicuous

 place upon the premises a sign upon which there shall be imprinted the

 following statement, "SALE OF TOBACCO ACCESSORIES AND SMOKING HERBS TO

-PERSONS UNDER EIGHTEEN YEARS OF AGE OR THE MISREPRESENTATION OF AGE TO
+PERSONS UNDER 21 YEARS OF AGE OR THE MISREPRESENTATION OF AGE TO

 PROCURE SUCH A SALE IS PROHIBITED BY LAW".
 The sign shall be printed on